Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - AI from now on able to research Tree camouflage upgrade as Norsemen tribe

 SDK:
+- Added new trigger condition, which allows to check if the specific player is an AI
 - Level terrain can be saved as .obj mesh with "Export to .obj" button at icons bar
 - Northland setting textures for icewaste vegetation added
 - Fixed seas_great_cannon placing